 As you may note, you may be given a Stamp 4 to indicate various forms of immigration permission.

-If you require help with any applications for Stamp 4 Irish visas, IAS’ immigration specialists in Ireland can provide a combination of legal advice, guidance and practical assistance.
+If you require help with any applications for Stamp 4 Irish visas, IAS’ immigration specialists in Ireland can provide a combination of advice, guidance and practical assistance.

 What are Stamp 5 and Stamp 6 permissions?

 For those who receive a Stamp 5, they have been granted permission to stay in Ireland without limits as to the period of time they are able to remain here.

 Stamp 5 is also reckonable as residence when applying for citizenship by naturalisation.
 It is granted to those who have completed 8 years of legal residency in Ireland.

 Those who are granted Stamp 5 permission are able to remain in Ireland ‘Without Condition As To Time’ (WCATT).
 This stamp is therefore valid up until the expiry of the passport in which it is located.